evanx/redishub/README.md

 It is a deployment of my Node project: https://github.com/evanx/rquery, using Nginx and Redis 2.8.

-The first two machines are `joy` and `stallman` (1GB) named after Bill Joy and Richard Stallman :)

-Soon we will be serving "open" data globally via the CloudFlare CDN.
-This is for "warm" data that you specifically want to publish.
-It will be cached by CloudFlare for 3 minutes.
+We intend to serve data globally via the CloudFlare CDN on `cdn.redishub.com.` This is for URL-secured data e.g. that you specifically publish from account keyspaces.
+It will be cached by CloudFlare for 3 minutes, and so is "warm" data, i.e. regularly updated.
+Incidently, we classify `replica.redishub.com` as "hot" data, since it is updated continually via database replication, and not cached via CloudFlare.
+Moreover it performs client cert authentication to authorise account access.

-We dream of deploying Redis Clusters on multiple 32GB and/or 64GB dedicated machines in multiple regions e.g. Canada (OVH), France (OVH), South Africa (Hetzner) and Asia.
-Early adopters who fund this expansion as paying customers, will become co-owners of RedisHub via a sharepool.
-I'm still working out the details, but the plan is that customers are "funders" owning 49% of RedisHub, where I own 51% and make executive decisions.
-Watch for announcements via https://twitter.com/@evanxsummers.

 There are multiple production configurations deployed via Nginx:
 - demo.redishub.com - playground with short TTLs and no client auth
 - secure.redishub.com - client SSL auth, account admin, longer TTLs
-- open.redishub.com - no client SSL auth e.g. used for enrollment and public/secret ephemeral keyspaces
+- open.redishub.com - no client SSL auth e.g. used for enrollment and public/secret keyspaces
 - replica.redishub.com - replica and hot standby

 See: https://github.com/evanx/rquery/tree/master/config